Plenty of time

 6 months

-To be seen:
+Can be seen:

-Along the hiking safari
+Along the walking safari trail

 IUCN status: